 DropShips, when landed on the surface of a planet, are effectively enormous battle fortresses, typically carry upwards of a dozen long ranged weapons like LRM-20s and the aforementioned Gauss Rifles and PPCs.
 Because of their sheer firepower and the ability to almost instantly destroy anything that gets near them, commanders usually try to avoid directly attacking one.
 The dropships are often essentially boss battles in the videogame adaptation, MechWarrior

 The rules for nukes in Mekton: Anything in the blast radius is automatically destroyed, barring GM intervention.
 Anything within twice the blast radius takes 10 times damage to every location, and probably dies.
 Anything within four times the blast radius takes full damage to every location.

 There is a skill called Point Blank Shot that allows you to finish a melee combo with a pistol shot For Massive Damage.
-It's extremely powerful against bosses, but requires you to invest a lot of skill points in your melee ability (it's the last skill you unlock), meaning you're either specializing in it early to the detriment of your other skills, or you're not going to have it for the first few bosses.
+It's extremely powerful against bosses, but requires you to invest a lot of skill points in your melee ability (it's the last skill you unlock, at 13 out of 15 ranks in), meaning you're either specializing in it early to the detriment of your other skills, or you're not going to have it for the first few bosses.

 The "Median XL" mod has a literal instant death radius in the form of the "witch" monster: a motionless ghost that announces its presence with an eerie song.
 It does nothing, but when you get close enough she notices you and laughs; if you do not immediately get out of range, she teleports at you and kills you with an unresistable and unblockable attack that deals 50,000 damage per frame.